-“The front of the church was greatly improved by building an iron fence and laying a stone walk along the entire front of the property”
+Cemetery fence installed.
+“The front of the church was greatly improved by building an iron fence and laying a stone walk along the entire front of the property.”

 Gas was installed for lighting the interior.

 Interior walls were painted and other repairs made.
 Total cost of renovations – $3,400.
-The congregation worshipped at the Third Presbyterian Church while the renovations were completed.
+The congregation worshiped at the Third Presbyterian Church while the renovations were completed.

-The church is totally renovated.
+1870 – The church was totally renovated.
 The style of the pews was changed to Jersey pine with a trim of highly polished stained oak.
 The walls were frescoed.
 A small room at the back of the pulpit was added.
 The organ of 1840 was replaced by a larger one built by Erben of New York City.

 1902 – Sunday School and meeting rooms on the first floor are renovated.